Band of Gypsys (band)

-Band of Gypsys was a short-lived rock trio led by Jimi Hendrix.
-The group represented a new musical direction that he was taking.
+Band of Gypsys was a short-lived psychedelic rock trio led by American guitarist Jimi Hendrix.
+The group represented the new musical direction Hendrix was taking in 1969.

 Background

 The band was composed of Jimi Hendrix, Billy Cox and Buddy Miles.
-The band represented a new musical direction for Jimi Hendrix.
-Another new thing was that Hendrix was now in all-black musical ensemble.
-It's likely that Michael Jeffery, Hendrix's manager played a part in the ensemble's demise.
+The band represented a new musical direction for Jimi Hendrix, and was his first all-black musical ensemble.
+Some have suspected that Michael Jeffery, Hendrix's manager, played a part in the ensemble's demise.

-The Band of Gypsys album that was released was actually an obligation fulfillment.
-Hendrix had to give Capitol Records an album to resolve a legal issue stemming from his 1965 contract with Ed Chalpin.

 Career

 The group made their live debut at the Fillmore East on New Years Eve 1969.
 This was the first of the two-night, four-show appearances that they were booked for.
-The band hadn't yet made a record.
 They started the show off with "Power of Soul".
 The next song was "Lover Man" and was followed by "Hear My Train A Comin'".
-The music was a combination of R&B, rock, and some jazz.
-The audience was surprised at this music they were playing, and according to Billy Cox, the audience was amazed.
-Some had their mouths open.

-They faced major problems.
+Throughout their brief existence, the band faced major problems.
 One of them was Mike Jeffrey's dislike for Buddy Miles and his desire to get the Jimi Hendrix Experience back together.
 Another problem was Hendrix's drug use.

 The Band of Gypsys played their last concert at the Winter Festival for Peace at Madison Square Garden on 28 January 1970.
 The show was a disaster with Hendrix messing up on "Who Knows" and leaving the stage.
 Buddy Miles accused Jeffrey of slipping in acid tabs to sabotage the show.
 Miles was then fired by Jeffrey.

-Three months after the shows, an album Band of Gypsys was released in the United States, where it peaked at No. 5 on the charts.
+Three months after the shows, the live album Band of Gypsys was released in the United States, where it peaked at No. 5 on the charts.
+The record served as a contract obligation fulfilment for Hendrix.
+He had agreed to deliver an album to Capitol Records to resolve a legal issue stemming from his 1965 contract with Ed Chalpin.